TimotheeSai/portfolio/src/content/blog/03-projects-collection/index.md

 ---
-title: "Projects Collection"
+title: 'Projects Collection'
-description: "How to add projects to your portfolio."
+description: 'How to add projects to your portfolio.'
-date: "Mar 20 2024"
+date: 'Mar 20 2024'
 ---

 The `projects` collections is found in `src/content/projects`.